4d/go-mobile/docs/4d/on-mobile-app-authentication.md

 If the mobile application has been built with the "Requires an email to connect" option **unchecked**, it is a "guest mode" application.
 Then, the `$mobileInfo.email` string will be provided empty.
 In this case, you can:

-- allow access to guests by returning `True` in `$status.success`,
+- allow access to guests by returning `True` in `$result.success`.
+If you want to validate access afterwards, return `True` in `$result.verify`.
 - identify and evaluate guest access using the user agent information, the decide to allow or deny access.
-- deny access to guests by returning `False` in `$status.success`.
+- deny access to guests by returning `False` in `$result.success`.
 This can be done for example if the server is in maintenance mode.
 In this case, an error will be displayed on the mobile app if the user clicks on the **Reload** button.

 ## Example